Segre embedding: Definition

 is that of homogeneous coordinates on the space.
 The image of the map is a variety, called a Segre variety.
 It is sometimes written as $\Sigma_{n,m}$.

 Discussion

-In the language of linear algebra, for given vector spaces U and V over the same field K, there is a natural way to map their cartesian product to their tensor product.
+In the language of linear algebra, for given vector spaces U and V over the same field K, there is a natural way to linearly map their Cartesian product to their tensor product.